The 28th Regime (EU)

 The European Parliament has formally adopted a set of recommendations supporting a harmonised 28th regime for innovative companies, including digital incorporation and cross-border operation features; this will feed into the European Commission's legislative proposal expected in Q1 2026.

-At the World Economic Forum, Commission President Ursula von der Leyen publicly backed the initiative under the “EU‑Inc” banner.
-Discussions now hinge on the regime’s design (regulation vs directive) and social safeguards.
+At the World Economic Forum, Commission President Ursula von der Leyen publicly backed the initiative under the EU-Inc banner.
+Discussions now hinge on the regime's design, regulation versus directive, and social safeguards.

 * Independent project.
 Not affiliated with EU institutions.
 Not legal advice.